Saturday, May 23, 2009

 When there is wisdom, there will be no fear at all.

-All these are the practice of Yoga.
+All these are the practice of Yoga, and will lead us towards the realization of Yoga.

 If we have fear, we won’t have peace in our heart.

 People living in the forest have their own fears.
-People living in the city or rural villages also have their own kinds of fear.
+People living in the city or rural villages also have their own kind of fear.
 Rich people, poor people, everyone has fear.
 There are different fears everywhere.

 What is fear?

 If someone goes into the jungle, he is afraid that he might see a tiger.
 Maybe he will, maybe he won’t.
 If he does see a big tiger in front of him, he will be afraid that the tiger might attack him, hurt him and kill him (imagination), but at this stage it hasn’t happened yet.
 Maybe the tiger will attack him, maybe not.
 And if the tiger really attacks him, at this stage, with his body full of adrenaline, he will forget his feeling of fear and try to save himself by running away or fighting the tiger.
-Maybe he will die of a heart attack caused by extreme fear even before the tiger actually attacks.
+Maybe he will die of a heart attack caused by extreme fear even before the tiger actually attacks him or anyone.

 If we developed wisdom and courage, they will chase away the fear in us.